 The purpose of the Freedom of Information Act (FOIA) and sunshine laws is to increase the openness of government.

-On a national level, the federal Freedom of Information Act was signed into law on July 4, 1966, by President Lyndon Johnson.
+On a national level, President Lyndon Johnson signed the federal Freedom of Information Act on July 4, 1966.
 On a local level, each state has its own open records legislation that governs documents at the state and local (cities, counties, school districts) levels.

 Items Subject to FOIA